-- 4.7.4 The local government may vary the requirement that single storey dwellings are permitted only up to an R30 density where not less than one-third of the dwellings are to be used by aged or dependent persons. - 4.7.5 No density bonus for Aged or Dependent Persons' Dwellings or Single Bedroom Dwellings, which is in addition to the increased density from the minimum site area being reduced by up to one-third, shall be granted on any land within any of the flexible coded areas depicted on the Scheme Map with the exception of the Town Centre Precinct.
-Any such additional bonus within the Town Centre Precinct shall be subject to compliance with the performance-based criteria contained in the relevant local planning policy. - 4.7.6 In dealing with development applications involving or contemplating development of land within any of the flexible coded areas other than those with a maximum density of R50 depicted on the Scheme Map, the base R20 code shall apply to any dwelling but may, at the discretion of the local government, be increased to a higher code up to the maximum specified provided - - (a) compliance with the requirements of clause 4.7.3 above. - (b) in the opinion of the local government there is a high degree of compliance with the performance-based criteria contained in the relevant local planning policy.
+4.7.4.
+The local government may vary the requirement that single storey dwellings are permitted only up to an R30 density where not less than one-third of the dwellings are to be used by aged or dependent persons.

+- 4.7.5.
+No density bonus for Aged or Dependent Persons' Dwellings or Single Bedroom Dwellings, which is in addition to the increased density from the minimum site area being reduced by up to one-third, shall be granted on any land within any of the flexible coded areas depicted on the Scheme Map with the exception of the Town Centre Precinct.
+Any such additional bonus within the Town Centre Precinct shall be subject to compliance with the performance-based criteria contained in the relevant local planning policy. - 4.7.6.
+In dealing with development applications involving or contemplating development of land within any of the flexible coded areas other than those with a maximum density of R50 depicted on the Scheme Map, the base R20 code shall apply to any dwelling but may, at the discretion of the local government, be increased to a higher code up to the maximum specified provided: - a) compliance with the requirements of clause 4.7.3 above. - b) in the opinion of the local government there is a high degree of compliance with the performance-based criteria contained in the relevant local planning policy.

-- 4.7.7 Subdivision of land within any of the flexible coded areas depicted on the Scheme Map may only be approved where: - (a) the subdivision complies with the site area requirements for a residential density of R30; and - (b) the application for subdivision approval demonstrates that development on the subdivided lots is capable of compliance with the requirements of clause 4.7.3; or
+4.7.7.
+In dealing with subdivision of land within any of the flexible coded areas depicted on the Scheme Map, the local government may support subdivision provided:

+- a) (i) a maximum density of R30 is not exceeded; and - (ii) the application for subdivision approval demonstrates that development on the subdivided lots is capable of compliance with the requirements of clause 4.7.3, where applicable;

+or
-(c) development on the land has been constructed to plate height in accordance with a development approval granted by the local government, and the subdivision is consistent with that development approval.

-4.7.8 Floodway Limit Boundary
+- b) development on the land has been constructed to plate height in accordance with a Development Approval granted by the local government, and the subdivision is consistent with the Development Approval. - 4.7.8 Floodway Limit Boundary